TICKETS NOW AVAILABLE

 Non-Profit of the Year – Bainbridge Island Museum of Art

-BIMA is open 363 days a year and is free of charge to the public.
-A showplace for Puget Sound art, a place for children’s workshops, Family Days and over 250,000 visitors make BIMA the place to visit.
+The Bainbridge Island Art Museum is a public, admission-free art exhibition which is open 363 days a year.
+A showplace for Puget Sound art, a place for children’s workshops, Family Days and over 250,000 visitors a year make BIMA another wonderful tourist destination and community resource.
 Their staff have donated over 3,400 hours of service to organizations on the island.
 It is the cultural, community and artistic center of Bainbridge Island.

 Chairman’s Choice – Marina Cofer-Wildsmith